DE-RSE/positions/2020-an-environment-for-sustainable-research-software-in-germany-and-beyond/manuscript.md

 developing, testing, validating, and benchmarking research software, and distributed versioning systems for collaborative software development;
 iii) Training in software design and sustainable software development;
-and iv) Community events for creating synergies between research groups and software efforts.
+and iv) Community management and events for creating synergies between research groups and software efforts.

 Challenges